Slovenia allows same-sex couples to marry, adopt children

 LJUBLJANA Slovenia joined a growing number of European countries that allow same-sex marriages late on Tuesday, almost three years after a similar law was rejected in a national referendum.

-Parliament passed the law giving same-sex couples the right to marry and adopt children with 51 votes in favor and 28 against.
+Parliament passed the law giving same-sex couples the right to marry and adopt children with 51 votes in favour and 28 against.

-Two center-right opposition parties and several civic groups fiercely opposed the changes, particularly giving same-sex couples the right to adopt children.
+Two centre-right opposition parties and several civic groups fiercely opposed the changes, particularly giving same-sex couples the right to adopt children.

 The Civil Initiative for Family and Children's Rights, which opposes the changes, said on Wednesday it would push for a referendum on the law, which is similar to one rejected by Slovenians in a popular vote in 2012.